MLB Rumors: The Bryce Harper Sweepstakes – What Teams Are Out? What Teams Are Still In?

 Whether you’re a Major League Baseball fan or not, you have probably seen a good bit of the Bryce Harper sweepstakes over the last few weeks.
 Teams have spoken with him.
 Others want nothing to do with him.
 Huge financial figures have been rumored and thrown around.
 But who is still in?
 Who is officially out?
 Let’s check out everything you need to know about landing one of the biggest free agents in MLB history.

-It really has been quite the whirlwind the last few months and it has only picked up intensity over the last couple of weeks.
-When Manny Machado signed with the San Diego Padres, it appeared as if one less team would be in the running for Harper but that hasn’t been the case.
+It really has been quite the whirlwind the last few months, and it has only picked up in intensity over the last couple of weeks.
+When Manny Machado signed with the San Diego Padres, it appeared as if one less team would be in the running for Harper, but that hasn’t been the case.

 Despite the fact that the Padres offered up $300 million to Machado and he accepted, they’re still in the chase.
 It wouldn’t be easy for them to swing for the fences with Harper, but it’s not impossible.